Following Christ requires endurance. Your faith may cost you much, but if you endure you will find the prize is worth the sacrifice.

 When we first read this, we may take it to mean that Jesus calls us to reject our families for His sake.
 But we know it cannot mean this, because such a statement is opposed to Jesus’ statements about loving and caring for people.

 Instead, Jesus Christ is referring to the very real cost of choosing to become a disciple.
-Jesus tells His disciples that they will be hated by the world because the world hates Him (John 15:18-19).
+Jesus tells His disciples that they will be hated by the world because the world hates Him.
 That may even include members of our own household.
 This is why following Christ requires endurance.
+Because we will spend the rest of our lives being confronted with the cost of following Him.

 Enemies in Your Own Household